percona/k8spg-docs/docs/gke.md

     clusterrolebinding.rbac.authorization.k8s.io/cluster-admin-binding created
     ```

-## Install the Operator and deploy your PostgreSQL cluster
+## Install the Operator and deploy your PostgreSQL cluster {.power-number}

 1. First of all, use the following `git clone` command to download the correct branch of the percona-postgresql-operator repository: